Dongfeng Peugeot-Citroën: Production bases and facilities

 As of 2010, the joint venture has three production bases—all in Hubei province.
 A fourth was set to become operational c.
 2016 in Chengdu, Sichuan province, increasing production capacity by 300,000 units per year.
 With the completion of this factory, total yearly production capacity will approach one million whole vehicles.

 A Xiangyang production base makes engines with capacity in excess of one million, yearly, and has been operational since 1996.

 Stellantis has two facilities in Shanghai—an R&D center (the China Tech Center) and a design center.

+As of 2023, only one production plant is still in operation in Wuhan (Plant 3), with Plant 1 being converted to commercial development and Plant 2 being sold to Dongfeng-Honda for a new electric vehicle plant.
+The Chengdu plant is also in operation.

 Dealer network

 Its dealer network boasts nearly 300 Citroën shops in over 200 Chinese cities and about 170 Peugeot showrooms (other sales and service stores that carry and cater to Peugeots do exist).
 As of 2010, imported models are also sold although by a separate, wholly PSA-owned subsidiary, Peugeot Citroën (China) Automotive Trade Co Ltd. It's possible the situation has changed as of 2015 since in that year Groupe PSA signed an agreement with Dongfeng to sell some imports.